 The YOR California framework is based on key principles for successful outcomes, and the project offers the following resources to help make this a reality:

 Subgrants.
 DHCS has allocated $11 million to support local and statewide efforts to expand access to youth.
-Go to the Request for Applications page now for more information.

 Professional Resources.
 YOR California has identified protocols, guidelines, toolkits and other relevant resources that help improve services for youth.
 YOR California will bring together stakeholders to discuss best practices in statewide learning sessions.